Shamima Begum’s legal fight over British citizenship ‘nowhere near over’

 “But the real point here is that, in the light of Begum, this is exactly the sort of issue that lies within the judgment of the Secretary of State and not the commission.”

-Wednesday’s decision was welcomed by the Home Office and former home secretary Sajid Javid.
+Wednesday’s decision was welcomed by the Home Secretary Suella Braverman and former home secretary Sajid Javid.

+Ms Braverman said: “My priority is, and always will be, the safety and security of the UK.

+“I am pleased with the decision from the court today, who have agreed with the Government’s position on every appeal ground.”

 Mr Javid said: “I welcome today’s court ruling, which has again upheld my decision to remove an individual’s citizenship on national security grounds.